Three Words That Say It All

 Cunning, baffling, and powerful.

-Because alcohol isn’t just a substance.
-It’s a system — one that’s designed to trick us, over and over again.
+One that’s designed to trick us, over and over again.

 The Illusion of Control

-Most people don’t start drinking thinking it’ll become a problem.
-We drink for the usual reasons — to relax, to unwind, to feel good, to fit in.
+We drink to relax, to unwind, to celebrate, to fit in.

 But alcohol doesn’t take over all at once.

-It works gradually, in the background.
+It works slowly, in the background.

 Cunning